crd230/crd230.github.io/lab0.md

 2. Understand R data types
 3. Understand R data structures, in particular vectors, data frames and tibbles
 4. Understand R functions and commands
-5. Understand the utility of R Scripts
+5. Understand R Scripts

 This lab guide follows closely and supplements the material presented in Chapters 2, 4, 6, and 7 in the textbook [R for Data Science](http://r4ds.had.co.nz/index.html) (RDS).

 It is expected that you know the material presented in this lab before Lab 1.
-In Lab 1, we will jump right into working with Census data, data wrangling with tidy functions, and summarazing data with descriptive statistics and visualizations.
+In Lab 1, we will jump right into working with Census data, data wrangling with tidy functions, and summarizing data with descriptive statistics and visualizations.

 <div style="margin-bottom:25px;">
 </div>